mlzxy/Zeta/_guide/Config.md

 - processFun:Object

+You could set render Engine for certain kind of file.
+See example in [here](http://zetajs.io/guide/built-in-service.html#render-files).

 ~~~js
 //default option
 demo.config.of('built-in').of('static-server').val('processFun', {});
 ~~~

-###Error Handler
+### Error Handler
 - guard:Boolen
-True means that you can use the guard service to handle those errors occurred in handlers, default option is false.
+True means that you can use the guard to handle those errors occurred in handlers, default option is false.

 ~~~js
 //default option